-financial assets measured at amortised cost.
+• financial assets measured at amortised cost.

-When determining whether the credit risk of a financial assets has increased significant since initial recognition and when estimating ECL, the Company considers reasonable and supportable information that is relevant and available without undue cost or effort.
+When determining whether the credit risk of a financial asset has increased significantly since initial recognition and when estimating ECL, the Company considers reasonable and supportable information that is relevant and available without undue cost or effort.
 This includes both quantitative and qualitative information and analysis based on the Company's historical experience and informed credit assessment and including forward looking information.